gold-leo/csc207-mp10/README.md

 **Authors**

-* Your name here
+* Leo Goldman
 * Samuel A. Rebelsky (starter code)

 **Acknowledgements**

-*
-*
+* Javadocs
-*
+* Sam Rebelsky's instructions

 **Instructions for use**

-_Please insert instructions here._
+The main purpose of this code is to convert a string of text into Braille or convert Braille back into ASCII or Unicode.

+The user must provide exactly two command-line arguments:
+- The conversion command (braille, ascii, or unicode).
+- The text to convert.
+If the user does not provide the correct number of arguments, the program will print "Incorrect number of parameters."

 ---

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
+This code may be found at <https://github.com/gold-leo/csc207-mp10>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.